yusungsim/ctp431-2017/homework1/README.md

 ![Beatbox](./beatbox.jpg)

-The first homework is implementing a simple beatbox with which you can play music beats.
+The first homework is implementing a simple beatbox with which you can play musical beats.
 The start-up code is provided so that you can easily work on it.
 Checking out the following links will help you to get more understanding on it.

 [Wikipedia: Beatboxing](https://en.wikipedia.org/wiki/Beatboxing)